s-hamann/desec-dns/CONTRIBUTING.md

 Submitting changes
 ------------------

-If want to send some code or documentation changes, please submit them as a [pull request](https://github.com/s-hamann/desec-dns/pull/new).
+If you want to send some code or documentation changes, please submit them as a [pull request](https://github.com/s-hamann/desec-dns/pull/new).
 Please follow the coding conventions (below) and make sure all of your commits are atomic (one cleanly separable change per commit).